 For a copy of the memorandum opinion please contact Schmidt Kramer Partner and Pennsylvania Association for Justice President Scott Cooper at 717-888-8888 or email at scooper@Schmidt Kramer.com.

 If you have been injured in a Pennsylvania car accident, or a loved one has been injured or killed in a car accident, contact a Pennsylvania Car Accident Lawyer at 717-888-8888 and we will answer any questions you have about the Pennsylvania car, truck or motorcycle accident and the legal rights you may have due to the personal injury and losses involving any Harrisburg car accident, especially if you may need a lawyer for the Central Pennsylvania car accident.
-Our lawyers can meet you at our offices in Harrisburg or Camp Hill, or go out ot your home or hospital.
+Our lawyers can meet you at our office in Harrisburg, or go out ot your home or hospital.

 Also, download our booklet on Who Pays Your Medical Bills When You Are Injured in A Car Accident?